Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Main results

-Assumption \ref{assumption 2} reflects the following intuitive argument.
-Suppose that we want to maximise the microcanonical entropy among all piece-wise constant graphons.
+\begin{remark} {\rm Assumption 2 is needed to prove Propositions~\ref{thm:optimal perturbation2}--\ref{thm:optimal perturbation3}.
+Importantly, the validity of Assumption \ref{assumption 2} is firmly backed by the extensive numerical experiments performed in \cite{KRRS172}, showing that close to the ER line the optimizing graphon has the form \eqref{eq: opt graphon}.
+The assumption reflects the following informal argument.
+Suppose that we want to maximise the microcanonical entropy among block graphons.
 Then we expect the entropy to decrease when we add more structure to the graphon.
-A piece-wise constant graphon with $m$ `steps' corresponds to a random graph where the vertices are divided into $m$ groups, and {\em within} each group we have an ER random graph with a certain retention probability.
-We expect that the microcanonical entropy decreases as $m$ increases.
-This expectation is supported by the extensive numerics performed in \cite{KRRS172}.
+An $m \times m$ block graphon corresponds to a random graph where the vertices are divided into $m$ groups, and {\em within} each group we have an Erd\H{o}s-R\'enyi random graph with a certain retention probability.
+We expect that the microcanonical entropy decreases as $m$ increases. } \end{remark}